Recyclability and Circular Economy

 There are many packaging features that affect their recyclability: material, shape, colour, adhesives etc. Each of these elements can interfere with the waste collection, selection and recycling stages and lower its percentage of recyclability.
 For this reason, everyone involved in the packaging chain must be aware of the criteria that need be taken into account to ensure that it is recycled and have mechanisms for quantifying and improving them.

-What is the Recyclability Label?
+What is the Recyclability Certificate and Label?

 The Recyclability Label is the voluntary ecolabel that companies may include on packaging to show the amount of packaging material available for quality recycling.

 The Recyclability Certificate is a self-declaration by which fillers and/or packaging manufacturing companies, will be able to know the amount of packaging material available for quality recycling of their packaging.